-This program is available at the Dayton location.
+This program is available at the Bellefontaine location.

-This program is taught in a modern, clean training facility at the Miami Valley Career Technology Center at 6800 Hoke Road in Clayton, Ohio.
-Some general education courses may need to be completed online or at our Beavercreek location.
+This program is taught in a modern, clean training facility at the Ohio Hi-Point Career Center at 2280 State Route 540 in Bellefontaine, Ohio.
+Some general education courses may need to be completed online or at our Springfield location.

 The diesel industry is growing and there is a current and future need for qualified technicians.
 Diesel engines are more powerful and durable than gas engines, making them a popular alternative in the trucking, busing, agriculture, and construction industries.